gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/plugins/download.md

 Installing Eclipse usually does not require to separately download any binary, since Eclipse provides a special mechanism to install and update plug-ins.

-The GNU ARM Eclipse plug-ins update site URL is still on SourceForge:
+The GNU MCU Eclipse plug-ins update site URL is still on SourceForge:

 `http://gnuarmeclipse.sourceforge.net/updates`